makbaran/makbaran/README.md

 ### Hi there 👋, I'm Mahhan.

 ## About Me:
-I am a undergrad student at the University of Central Oklahoma studying Computer Science and Business.
+I am a undergrad student at the University of Central Oklahoma studying Computer Science.
 - I am currently working on my personal protfolio website.
 ## Skills: